Camping & 4WD

 While 4WDs are a great way to travel through the outback, the 4WD functionality is certainly not essential when touring along the Darling River Run through Outback NSW.

-You may have seen many off-road magazines, television shows and media personalities tout that it is a 4WD-only track... it is not and they are just trying to sell an adventure and are misinformed about the region and what a modern SUV (AWD or two-wheel drive) or passenger vehicle is capable of; after all, people have been travelling through outback NSW (and other regions) for decades well before the boom in 4WDs that has happened over the last 10 years or so.
+You may have seen many off-road magazines, television shows and media personalities tout that it is a 4WD-only track — it is not, and they are just trying to sell an adventure.
+They are misinformed about the region and what a modern SUV (AWD or two-wheel drive) or passenger vehicle is capable of.
+After all, people have been travelling through outback NSW (and other regions) for decades well before the boom in 4WDs that has happened over the last ten years or so.

-When it rains, the roads are closed, so even if you have a Hummer or a tank, you won't be going anywhere because the councils in the area are very conscious of keeping the roads in good condition and leaving them open to vehicles when they are wet will only chew up the roads and make them hard to drive on when they dry out; additionally, the cost to grade a road is very expensive and they prefer to only do it as scheduled.
+When it rains, the roads are closed, so even if you have a Hummer or a tank, you won't be going anywhere.
+The councils in the area are very conscious of keeping the roads in good condition, and leaving them open to vehicles when they are wet will only chew up the roads and make them hard to drive on when they dry out.
+Additionally, the cost to grade a road is very expensive and councils prefer to only do it as scheduled.

 It is not advisable to drive on closed roads for three main reasons: